Updated on

 There is not enough research to know if or how well serum holoTC testing works as an alternative to total serum cobalamin, levels of methylmalonic acid (MMA), or homocysteine to improve diagnosis and management of vitamin B12 deficiency.
 No clinical guidelines based on research recommend holoTC testing.
 Therefore, holoTC testing is considered investigational for all indications.

-Others completely oppose it.
+Others completely oppose the test.
 We recently talked to Dr. Gregory Russell-Jones (PhD):

 I have been working with vitamin B12, vitamin B12 analogues and the use of vitamin B12 as a targeting agent for some 40 years now.
 Part of that work involved cloning of Intrinsic Factor (IF), determining the active site of IF for vitamin B12 using photoactivatable cross-linkers, and developing VB12-linked targeting agents for cancer chemotherapeutics.